 A Practical Guide to Incorporating Video

 It’s easy enough to say you need video content on your site, but what about making it happen?
+How do you seamlessly make it a part of your brand story?
+How do you integrate it with your existing enterprise cms solutions?
 Many companies don’t have the budget for video content efforts, especially when the return on investment (ROI) of video content can be difficult to gauge, as videos rarely generate a direct response.
 However, a lack of funds doesn’t mean you can’t try your hand at video content this year – not with the plethora of cheap, helpful apps and tools available to amateur videographers.

 If you’ve been discouraged about trying out video content in the past, this is your year to shine.
 Nowadays, high-quality clips can be filmed using most smartphones, edited with free apps, and shared online immediately.
 No tricky resolution barricades, expensive video equipment, or paid actors necessary.
 That’s not to say you should settle for subpar, low-resolution video content; on the contrary, you should use these tools to create powerful, stunning imagery.